 Video-On-Demand.
 Our VOD service provides on-demand access to approximately 1,200 hours of movies, special events and general interest titles stored at our headend facilities.
 With this service, our customers enjoy full functionality, including the ability to pause, rewind and fast forward selected programming.
 Our VOD service is either free of charge, offered as part of an SVOD premium package, such as Starz!, Showtime or HBO, or ordered on a pay-per-view basis.
-We currently offer VOD service to approximately 85% of our digital customers.
-During 2005, we plan to make VOD service available in additional cable systems representing another 12% of our digital customers and increase the amount of available content, including additional children's and music programming.
+We currently offer VOD service to approximately 38% of our digital customers.
+During 2005, we plan to make VOD service available in additional cable systems representing another 14% of our digital customers and increase the amount of available content, including additional children's and music programming.

 High-Definition Television.
 HDTV features improved, high-resolution picture quality, improved audio quality and a wide-screen, theater-like display.
 Our HDTV service includes high definition signals for local broadcast stations that make these signals available to us, and, as part of premium channel subscriptions, Starz!
 HD, Showtime HD and HBO HD.
 We also provide, as part of our HD Pak tier for an additional monthly fee, certain premium HDTV programming, such as ESPNHD, HDNet, HDNet Movies, Universal HD and Discovery HD.
-As of December 31, 2004, 35 local broadcast channels in our service areas were transmitting in HDTV, and we had secured agreements to carry 13 of them.
-We currently offer HDTV service in markets serving substantially all of our digital customers.
-During 2005, we plan to increase the amount of available HDTV content, including more local broadcast channels and other HDTV content.
+As of December 31, 2004, 42 local broadcast channels in our service areas were transmitting in HDTV, and we had secured agreements to carry 16 of them.
+We currently offer HDTV service in markets serving approximately 56% of our digital customers.
+During 2005, we plan to make HDTV service available in additional cable systems, representing another 21% of our digital customers, and to increase the amount of available HDTV content including more local broadcast channels and other HDTV content.
 Our HDTV service requires the use of an advanced digital converter for which we charge a monthly fee.